-This article was last updated Mar 15, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 27, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 CompareCards.com surveyed 1,051 Americans with at least one rewards credit card and asked them about their card preferences, how much they value they get from their points or miles and if they currently have a balance on those cards.